TRed91/etch-a-sketch/README.md

 assignment for the oden project

 1.
-create 16x16 grid of quare divs using javascript within a div container
+create 16x16 grid of square divs using javascript within a div container

 use flexbox to display divs as a grid